Michael Owen says he won’t appear on Love Island’s meet-the-parents episode

-Love Island: Michael Owen shuts down speculation he will appear on meet-the-parents episode
+Love Island: Michael Owen shuts down speculation he join Gemma on meet-the-parents episode

 Michael Owen has shut down speculation that he will appear in a forthcoming episode of Love Island.

+At the time of writing, Gemma is coupled with Luca, with the couple saying “I love you” during Thursday (14 July) night’s episode.

-Love Island typically features a “meet the parents” episode towards the end of each series, in which the islanders’ families arrive at the villa to meet the other halves.
+Love Island typically features a “meet the parents” episode towards the end of each series, in which the islanders’ families arrive at the villa to meet their other halves ahead of the final.

 Many viewers had assumed that Owen would be making an appearance on the show.